-Once Parks Canada has reviewed and approved our required technical compliance DIA document, the document will be posted for public comment.
-That is the first opportunity that stakeholders and the public will have to provide meaningful input into what Parks Canada has approved for public review and comment, and the city will notify stakeholders and the public about these consultations.
-Until the city has satisfied the Parks Canada requirements of the DIA, the city's technical teams will continue to do their investigations, analysis and make recommendations to satisfy the Parks Canada permitting requirements.
+Once federal departments and agencies have reviewed and approved our required technical compliance DIA document, the document will be posted for public comment.
+The City will notify stakeholders and the public about these opportunities for consultations.
+Until the City has satisfied the federal departments and agency requirements of the DIA, the City's technical teams will continue to do their investigations, analysis and make recommendations to satisfy permitting requirements.

-Will the public be consulted on the environmental work between the City and Parks Canada?
+Will the public be consulted on the environmental work between the City and federal departments?

 Yes, once the DIA is posted on a public-facing website.
-The Detailed Impact Analysis (DIA) process is a technical regulatory process governed by Parks Canada.
-The project will need to successfully complete the process in order to obtain construction permits.
-The City is working closely with Parks Canada through the DIA process as part of the Phase 4 work.
 One of the key aims of the DIA is to determine the impacts of construction and to propose mitigation measures to minimize impacts to the environment.
 The involvement of the project team is needed before the DIA process can be finalized since the construction methodology hasn't been fully explored at this time.